kubernetes/community/contributors/design-proposals/code-generator/kubegen.md

 > My LICENSE file isn't in go comments, so how to you prepend it to go files?

 We make sure it is wrapped it in comments when it is prepended.

+> Will the Bazel rules selectively regenerate files based on what is changed instead of always generating everything?

+Not in the mvp.
+This would be a great feature to add.